-What you need to know for the Presidential Primary Election in Montgomery County
+What you need to know for the presidential primary election in Montgomery County

-The Presidential Primary is less than 70 days away, so the Montgomery County Board of Elections is busy getting things ready.
+The presidential primary is less than 70 days away, so the Montgomery County Board of Elections (MCBOE) is busy getting things ready.

 Jan Kelly, the MCBOE Director warned that some voters might have a different polling location.